A Converse Control Lyapunov Theorem for Joint Safety and Stability: Main results

 \section{Main results}

-In this section, we show the existence of a single smooth Lyapunov function that certifies both asymptotic stability and safety, given the existence of a strictly compatible pair of a CLF and a CBF.
-Our argument is essentially a converse Lyapunov function argument, with an additional prescribed boundary condition on the boundary of the safe set \(\C\).
+In this section, we establish the existence of a single $C^1$ Lyapunov function that certifies both asymptotic stability and safety, given the existence of a strictly compatible pair of a CLF and a CBF.
+The main result follows in two steps: Proposition \ref{prop:controller} extracts a safe stabilizing controller from a compatible CLF–CBF pair, and Theorem \ref{thm:clbf} (via Lemma \ref{lem:Tx}) strengthens the classical converse Lyapunov argument to enforce the required boundary condition.